 Items checked out may be renewed up to 30 times through our catalog's auto-renewal system as long as they have not been placed on hold by another patron.
-Items which are on hold for other patrons will accrue fines if they are not returned by their due date.
-Students can contact library staff by phone or email if auto-renewals are not working properly.
+Items which are on hold for other patrons will not renew and will accrue fines if they are not returned by their due date..
 Students can renew items through their own personal library catalog accounts or ask library staff to renew them in-person, by phone, or e-mail.
-Students may also place up to 10 items on hold at a time.
+Students may also place up to 12 items on hold at a time.
 When a requested item is available, the library catalog automatically emails the hold requestor notifying them that the item came in.
 Holds may either be mailed to the requestor or held at one of the libraries for pick up.
 These options are available through the catalog when requesting a hold or students can notify staff directly of their choice.